ansys/pyfluent/doc/source/getting_started/faqs.rst

      In Fluent 2022 R2, recording a journal of your Fluent meshing commands does not produce a Python script that is in PyFluent syntax.
-However, there is a one-to-one correspondence between the recorded Python command and the equivalent PyFluent command, which means that you can manually translate the recorded Python command to the PyFluent syntax.
+However, there is a one-to-one correspondence between the recorded Python command and the equivalent PyFluent command.
+This means that you can manually translate the recorded Python command to the PyFluent syntax.